thing-it/thing-it-device-atlas-scientific/README.md

 Install the **thing-it Mobile App** from the Apple Appstore or Google Play and set it up to connect to **[thing-it-node]** locally as described [here](https://thing-it.com/thing-it/#/documentationPanel/mobileClient/connectionModes) or just connect your browser under
 [http://localhost:3001](http://localhost:3001).

-### Atlas Device Setup

-* Connect your Atlas device to your device circuit via BNC.
-* Connect the device circuits to your GPIOs, e.g. for the [pH Circuit](http://atlas-scientific.com/_files/instructions/ezo-ph-wiringdiagram.pdf).

 ## Mobile UI